seimei-san/jpnStockLendingBot/README.md

 ![JapanStockLendingBot_0-1](https://user-images.githubusercontent.com/53326909/92079263-91168300-edfa-11ea-9c17-a4775b33f052.gif)

 ## Basic Information
-* This chat bot is developed based on Symphony SDK for Java.
+* This chat bot is developed based on "Expense Chatbot" in [Symphony Developers Guide/Get Started with Java](https://developers.symphony.com/symphony-developer/docs/get-started-with-java) using Symphony SDK for Java.
-*
+* This chat bot can be configured for Borrower or Lender by updating the config file /src/resources/cfg-general.json
+* Counter Parties as lenders or borrowers are maintained by /src/resources/csv/counterParties.csv
+* Transaction data and counter parties information are stored in the sqlite3 database located in /splite3/stockLending.splite3
+* The code does not include the RSA private key should be located in the folder /rsa
+* This application is still under development.